Set up Calendar Interop

 If you use IPv6, whitelist the following IP blocks:

 Create an Exchange role account.
-The role account (also known as a mail user account) should be a low-privilege account without an associated mailbox.
+The role account should be a normal mailbox account.
 The account is only for availability lookups.
 Google Calendar uses the account to authenticate with your Exchange server in order to look up the availability details of Exchange users.
 Events must be shared with the Exchange role account to be visible in Google Calendar.

-For details on creating a mail user account, see the following Microsoft instructions:
+For details on creating a mailbox account, see the following Microsoft instructions:

 - If you have an existing account that you use for OrgWide availability lookups from untrusted forests, you can reuse that account.